Marpa, A practical general parser: the recognizer: recognizer complexity

 \Marpa{} may produce more Earley items than \Leo{} for two reasons: First, \Marpa{} does not apply Leo memoization to Leo sequences which do not contain right recursion.
 Second, \Marpa{}'s Earley items group dotted rules into states and this has the potential to increase the number of Earley items.

-By theorem \ref{t:leo-singleton}, the definition of an EIMT, and the construction of a Leo sequence, it can be seen that a Leo sequence corresponds step-for-step with a right derivation.
-It can therefore be seen that the number of EIMT's in the Leo sequence and the number of right derivation steps in its corresponding right derivation will be the same.
+By theorem \ref{t:leo-singleton}, the definition of an \type{EIMT}, and the construction of a Leo sequence, it can be seen that a Leo sequence corresponds step-for-step with a right derivation.
+It can therefore be seen that the number of \type{EIMT}'s in the Leo sequence and the number of right derivation steps in its corresponding right derivation will be the same.

-Consider one EIMT that is memoized in \Leo{}.
+Consider one \type{EIMT} that is memoized in \Leo{}.
 By theorem \ref{t:leo-singleton} it corresponds to a single dotted rule, and therefore a single rule.
-If not memoized because it is not a right recursion, this EIMT will be expanded to a sequence of EIMT's.
-How long will this sequence of non-memoized EIMT's be, if we still continue to memoize EIMT's which correspond to right recursive rules?
-The EIMT sequence, which was formerly a memoized Leo sequence, will correspond to a right derivation that does not include any steps that use right recursive rules.
+If not memoized because it is not a right recursion, this \type{EIMT} will be expanded to a sequence of \type{EIMT}'s.
+How long will this sequence of non-memoized \type{EIMT}'s be, if we still continue to memoize \type{EIMT}'s which correspond to right recursive rules?
+The \type{EIMT} sequence, which was formerly a memoized Leo sequence, will correspond to a right derivation that does not include any steps that use right recursive rules.
 By Theorem \ref{t:leo-right-recursion}, such a right derivation can be of length at most \var{c1}, where \var{c1} is a constant that depends on \Cg{}.
-As noted, this right derivation has the same length as its corresponding EIMT sequence, so that each EIMT not memoized in \Marpa{} will expand to at most \var{c1} EIMT's.
+As noted, this right derivation has the same length as its corresponding \type{EIMT} sequence, so that each \type{EIMT} not memoized in \Marpa{} will expand to at most \var{c1} \type{EIMT}'s.